arundeep78/website-broken-links/README.md

 - Download broken links table for internal, external or complete set
 - Supports max requests rate limit
 - Supports ignoring TLS certificate checks
+- Download the report as a PDF file

 ## Limitations - what may come next